 Micropropagation is the propagation of plants through tissue culture.

-There are four stages to micro-propagation.
+There are five stages to micro-propagation.
 These stages are:

 Stage I Establishment